Frank Bruno: Media appearances and non-boxing interests

-In 2020 amid the COVID-19 crisis, Frank Bruno joined a supergroup of celebrities called The Celebs which included Kellie Shirley and X Factor winner Sam Bailey to raise money for both Alzheimer's Society and Action for Children.
+In 2020, amid the COVID-19 crisis, Frank Bruno joined a group of celebrities called The Celebs, which included Kellie Shirley and X Factor winner Sam Bailey to raise money for both Alzheimer's Society and Action for Children.
 They recorded a new rendition of "Merry Christmas Everyone" by Shakin' Stevens and it was released digitally on 11 December 2020, on independent record label Saga Entertainment.
-The music video debuted exclusively on Good Morning Britain the day before release.
+The music video debuted on Good Morning Britain the day before release.
 The song peaked at number two on the iTunes pop chart.

+In 2024, Bruno joined fellow London boxers – Lennox Lewis, Nigel Benn and Chris Eubank for Four Kings television mini documentary.